System Design Space

 Backpressure

-• Bounded queues
+• bounded queues

-• Degraded responses
+• degraded but predictable responses

 Idempotency-Key: abc-123-def

-Foundations [RU]
+Foundations

-HTTP Protocol
+HTTP protocol

 Related chapter